 Browse by Medical Category

 Staff coverage and supervision in the transplant unit is provided by both a staff transplant surgeon as well as a staff transplant nephrologist at all times.
-In addition, a clinical nephrology fellow rotates through the transplant unit on a monthly basis.

 There is a weekly transplantation conference, which again brings together members of the different departments working in transplantation-related fields.
 During these sessions, invited guests both national and international, present different areas in the field of transplantation.
 The fellow also has the opportunity to present research and clinical reviews at these conferences.